 In the case of my husband’s Roth IRA rollover we had to follow up with Chase to make sure they received everything.
 Somehow the paperwork got lost and we had to start over.
 Thankfully though, Betterment’s account Activity tab kept us updated and on track.

-Try an IRA rollover for free
+Try a Betterment IRA rollover for free

 If you’re wasting money with a high-cost brokerage account like I was, what are you waiting for?
 Open a Betterment account for free and rollover your IRA today!
 The process is very quick and you’ll instantly save loads of money on investment fees over the lifetime of your retirement savings.